|

 16.

-had authorized his interference, the parallax was easily fixed.
+had authorized this temporal interference, the parallax was easy to

-"The best disturbance is NO disturbance," Daniel always says, however,
+trial.
+"The best disturbance is NO disturbance," Daniel always

 CORLOS